 Note: Our Premium Soft Carpet Tiles have been updated as of January 2021 and have a new backing and carpet covering.
 If you are ordering to match a previous order the surface color may not match.
 If you are trying to match an existing carpet tile, please contact our service team to assist you.

 Material – 3M Scotchguard coated polyester fibers (over 2 million per square meter) needle punched into closed-cell EVA foam rubber for unmatched durability.

 Weight – Tiles weigh approximately 1.70 Lbs. each.

-Recommended Uses – Soft carpet tiles have been used successfully in home gyms, trade show exhibit booths, on basement floors, retail display setting, and areas where an anti-fatigue floor tile would be useful, and any other place where a soft carpet tile could be beneficial.
+Recommended Uses – Soft carpet tiles have been used successfully as home gym flooring, playroom flooring, basement flooring, trade show flooring and anywhere else an anti-fatigue floor tile or soft carpet tile would be useful.

 - Start in one corner of the room with a corner tile and add border tiles outward along the adjacent walls.
 Add center, corner, and border tiles where you see fit.

-- When coming up to an opposite wall, make sure you cut the tiles to fit the area leaving a gap that’s roughly the thickness of the tiles being used to account for expansion and contraction of the floor tiles in varied temperature ranges.
+- When coming up to an opposite wall, make sure you cut the tiles to fit the area, leaving a gap that’s roughly the thickness of the tiles being used to account for expansion and contraction.